Coronavirus: Toll rises to 908 in China as 97 more deaths reported

 Early on Monday, health authorities in the province of Hubei, worst affected by the epidemic, reported 2,618 new cases.
 Of the 40,000-plus infections in China, nearly 30,000 come from the Hubei province.
 As many as 91 of the deaths in China on Sunday were from Hubei.

+World Health Organization Director General Dr Tedros Adhanom Ghebreyesus said on Monday that the present situation may be just the “tip of the iceberg”.
+“There’s been some concerning instances of the coronavirus spread [abroad] from people with no travel history to China,” he said in a tweet.
+“The detection of a small number of cases may indicate more widespread transmission in other countries; in short, we may only be seeing the tip of the iceberg.”
+The WHO team of experts will arrive in China on Monday night.

+Ghebreyesus asked all countries to prepare for the arrival of the coronavirus and do their utmost to contain it.
+“This means lab capacity for rapid diagnosis, contact tracing and other tools in the public health arsenal,” he added.
+Ghebreyesus said 400 of the world’s leading medical experts will gather in Geneva, Switzerland, this week to accelerate research and innovation to combat the virus.

-On Sunday, World Health Organization Director General Dr Tedros Adhanom Ghebreyesus announced the departure to China of a team of experts led by the United Nations health agency.
+On Sunday, Dr Ghebreyesus announced the departure to China of a team of experts led by the United Nations health agency.
 Canadian epidemiologist Bruce Aylward will lead this team.

 The novel coronavirus originated in a live seafood market in the central Chinese city of Wuhan in December, and the first infection was reported last month.